drmly/drmly/README.md

 OSX tensorflow-gpu installation guide...(WIP)
 ------------------

 The best place to start is to find and install the perfect .whl for your OS version (10.12, 10.11, 10.9, etc...), and install CUDA and Cudnn after that.
 That's because every .whl you find out there is going to have different Cuda and Cudnn versions that it wants.
 Why not install from source?
 It's slow and unnecessary to be building the .whl yourself from source (which is what most articles focus on).
+Also, be aware that you'll be wanting to use a .whl that supports your Cuda Compute Capability, in my case I'm running a Geforce 650M which has a 3.0 Cuda Compute Capability

 OK, so here's what worked for me (I personally am running osx 10.12 and used this setup to get GPU working):